zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -spire-agent-address <string>

 	Specifies the address of a running Spire agent. **For use with NGINX Service Mesh only**.
+    Requires :option:`-nginx-plus`.

 	- If the argument is set, but the Ingress Controller is unable to connect to the Spire Agent, the Ingress Controller will fail to start.

+.. option:: -enable-internal-routes

+	Enable support for internal routes with NGINX Service Mesh. **For use with NGINX Service Mesh only**.
+    Requires :option:`-nginx-plus` and :option:`-spire-agent-address`.

+    - If the argument is set, but `nginx-plus` is set to false, or the `spire-agent-address` is not provided, the Ingress Controller will fail to start.

 .. option:: -enable-app-protect